alimanfoo/alimanfoo.github.io/_posts/2016-04-14-to-hdf5-and-beyond.md

 ## Post-script: Performance with real genotype data

-Here are some benchmarks with real genotype data.
+Here are benchmarks with some real data.

 {% highlight python %}